badgirlbongi/bongihub/workflow.md

 changed the about picture on the about.html
-Done updating info and pictures on the kwazulunatal.html Done updating info and pictures on the limpopo.html
+Done updating info and pictures on the kwazulunatal.html Done updating info and pictures on the limpopo.html Done updating info and pictures on the mpumalanga.html